awsandy/security-workshop/README.md

 Click "RUN"

 Should see the command "In-progress"
-Wait 30 seconds and refresh brwoser
+Wait 30 seconds and refresh your browser
 Should see the command "Success"